PROGRAM

 Included in Tuition Fees:

-- A minimum of 4 privates lessons with the artist faculty.
+- A minimum of 4 private lessons with the artist faculty.
 Each private lesson is approximately 50-60 minutes depending on repertoire.
-More private lessons can be scheduled on a personal basis at no extra cost.

-- Concert Opportunities: All accepted students will be invited to give performance on our public concerts, including the marathon concerts and student concerts at the world-renowned Harpa Concert Hall.
+- Masterclass and Concert Opportunities: All accepted students will be invited to perform in a masterclass and give a public performance at world-renowned Harpa Concert Hall.

-- Workshops: Students gain access to all workshops.
+- Workshops: Students gain access to all workshops given by the artist faculty.

 - Discounted rates on group travel: We will organize several outings, including hikes and sight-seeing.

 Accepted students are responsible for their own travel, room & board, and other personal costs.
-The festival is able to help provide discounted rates for housing options walking distance to practice facilities and all activities.
+Several scholarships and work-study opportunities are available.